Highlights

 Where to Watch One Plane, One Bomb (1953)

-Looking to watch 'One Plane, One Bomb' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or view the Don Hewitt-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+In the mood to watch 'One Plane, One Bomb' from the comfort of your living room?
+Hunting down a streaming service to buy, rent, download, or watch the Don Hewitt-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'One Plane, One Bomb' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'One Plane, One Bomb' right now, here are some particulars about the documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'One Plane, One Bomb' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'One Plane, One Bomb' right now, here are some finer points about the documentary flick.

-What, so now you want to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "This short,produced by the United States Civil Defense Department, while shot in the style of Edward R. Murrow's CBS "See it Now" series and with Murrow as the commentator, was produced for theaters and was not a television program...and WAS NOT part of the Murrow television series.
 This "Iron Curtain/Atomic Age" preparedness film is a plea for needed civilian volunteers to act as aircraft spotters all around the United States.
 An air attack on New York City is simulated by B-29 bombers flying from London, England, and they fly practically undetected to their target area due to a shortage of civilian-volunteers at spotting points around the country.
 Murrow's dooms-day narration didn't calm the nerves of the theatre-audiences that saw this, either." .

 'One Plane, One Bomb' Release Dates